 - Making your fires less energy efficient

 For this reason, the National Fire Protection Association (NFPA) recommends that all chimneys be checked at least once a year.
-Furthermore, if you’ve just moved into a home or have never used your chimney before, your system should receive an extra thorough inspection.
+Furthermore, if you’ve just moved into a home or have never used your chimney, your system should receive an extra thorough inspection.

 The people best qualified to perform these inspections are chimney sweeps certified by the Chimney Safety Institute of America (CSIA).
 These pros can catch problems in their earliest stages when they might not be visible to untrained eyes.

 For this reason, it’s better to pay a CSIA-certified chimney sweep to perform your inspection than to do it yourself.
-You may save more upfront by inspecting your chimney on your own, but you could wind up paying more for costly problems down the line.
+While you may save more upfront by inspecting your chimney on your own, you could wind up paying more for costly problems down the line.

 2. Invest in Professional Repairs